-This mammoth book by modern design legend Michael Johnson is a stone cold classic, and is packed with illuminating analysis of the very best branding across the world.
-In Branding: In Five and a Half Steps, Johnson cuts through to the heart of iconic logos, adverts, campaigns and rebrands to explain the idea, execution and impact with clinical accuracy.
-Priceless anecdotes from his own seminal campaigns – including Shelter UK and the Science Museum – reveal both the theory and alchemical art of of creative thinking.
+This mammoth book by modern design legend Michael Johnson is an absolute classic on the science of branding.
+It's packed with illuminating analysis of some of the best branding from throughout the world.
+In Branding: In Five and a Half Steps, Johnson cuts through to the heart of iconic logos, adverts, campaigns and rebrands to explain their concept, execution and impact with clinical accuracy.
+He includes priceless anecdotes from his own seminal campaigns, including Shelter UK and the Science Museum, revealing the theory and the alchemical art of of creative thinking behind them.

-Johnson is a phenomenal writer, whose passion is infectious, and the book has a compelling narrative.
-Every page is generously scattered with carefully chosen examples, and In a specialist genre prone to pseudo-science and hyperbole, Johnson reassuringly emphasises the art of storytelling and empathy that underpin great brand building.
-Zero bullshit jargon-busting and expert insights make this a must-buy for newcomers and professionals alike.
+Johnson is an outstanding writer.
+His passion is infectious, and the book has a compelling narrative.
+Every page is generously scattered with carefully chosen examples, and, in a specialist genre that's prone to pseudo-science and hyperbole, Johnson reassuringly emphasises the art of storytelling and empathy that underpin the building of great branding.
+His direct, jargon-busting approach and expert insights make this one of the best branding books around and a must-buy for newcomers and professionals alike.

-Despite being an accomplished branding designer himself, David Airey steps back to allow world-class creatives to talk about their own projects in this new book, Identity Designed: The Definitive Guide to Visual Branding.
-Branding books live or die the quality of the showcased projects and frankness of the talent involved, and with years of industry experience behind him, Airey proves an excellent judge of killer campaigns and stellar talent.
-Sixteen inspiring projects by such famed agencies as Freytag Anderson and Together Design reveal a wide range of creative problem solving, with every step of the designer/client process explored.
-Elegantly presented as a coffee-table tome of brand porn, this is an essential addition to the serious brand designer's bookshelf.
+Despite being an accomplished branding designer himself, David Airey steps back to allow other creatives to talk about their own projects in this book, Identity Designed: The Definitive Guide to Visual Branding.
+Branding books live or die the quality of the showcased projects and frankness of the talent involved, but with years of industry experience behind him, Airey proves an excellent judge of killer campaigns and stellar talent.
+He presents sixteen inspiring projects by famed world-class agencies such as Freytag Anderson and Together Design in order to reveal a wide range of creative problem-solving.
+Elegantly presented as a coffee-table tome of brand porn, but this doesn't skimp on meaty content because every step of the designer/client process is explored, making this an essential addition to the serious brand designer's bookshelf.

-Creating a Brand Identity: A Guide for Designers is a fabulously rich and informative introduction to everything a new student of design needs to know about creating brand identity, from the psychology of consumers to the execution and delivery of finished campaigns.
-Author Slade-Brooking is a senior lecturer on BA Graphic Communication at the University for the Creative Arts, so the attention to detail is phenomenal, with exercises and tip boxes scattered throughout.
-From the most basic of beginnings (“Why do we brand?”) to sophisticated advice on analysing competitor markets, this book will be invaluable to beginner and pro alike.
-As befits a book about design, the art direction of Brand Identity is sophisticated and intelligent, with an abundance of visual references and perfectly chosen examples.
+Creating a Brand Identity: A Guide for Designers is a rich and informative introduction to everything a new design student needs to know about creating brand identity, from consumer psychology to the execution and delivery of finished campaigns.
+The book's author, Slade-Brooking, is a senior lecturer on BA Graphic Communication at the University for the Creative Arts, so the attention to detail here is outstanding.
+The book is organised in an appealing, didactic way, with exercises and tip boxes scattered throughout its pages.
+It goes all the way from the most basic of beginnings (“Why do we brand?”) to sophisticated advice on analysing competitor markets.
+As befits a book about design, Brand Identity benefits from sophisticated and intelligent art direction, with an abundance of visual references and spot-on examples.

-Endorsed by Paula Scher no less, and now in it’s 5th edition, this enormous book, Designing Brand Identity: An Essential Guide for the Whole Branding Team, is probably the most comprehensive branding book available.
-A staggeringly in-depth explanation of the principles, theories and practicalities of branding – from brand architecture to managing assets – are detailed and illustrated in exhaustive step-by-step detail.
-Any reader who still doubts the power of branding as a marketing tool will find the 40+ case studies – from Coca Cola to Mozilla – provide irrefutable evidence of the power of intelligent design.
-Every page of this book has a fascinating insight or thought provoking quote, and the art and craft of branding is clearly revealed as a seamless hybrid of science and creativity.
+Endorsed by none other than the great Paula Scher, Designing Brand Identity: An Essential Guide for the Whole Branding Team, is probably the most complete branding book available.
+Now in its fifth edition, this enormous book offers a staggeringly in-depth explanation of the principles, theories and practicalities of branding, from brand architecture to managing assets.
+The concepts and explanations are illustrated with exhaustive step-by-step detail.
+The more than 40 case studies, from Coca-Cola to Mozilla, provide irrefutable evidence of the power of intelligent branding design as a marketing tool.
+Every page of the book contains a fascinating insight or thought-provoking quote, clearly revealing the art and craft of branding as a seamless blend of science and creativity.

-The final book by industry legend Wally Olins, Brand New: The Shape of Brands to Come, is a thrilling analysis of how branding and globalisation have shaped one another, and how the rapid evolution of technology (and consumers) has made selling and branding an increasingly complex occupation.
-With the wisdom accumulated from dealing with some of the biggest companies and brands in the world, Olins is unwavering in his championing of high moral standards and ethical solutions.
-From the opening chapter – a thrilling call out on the ‘new authenticity’ that has dominated marketing for the last decade – to understanding the zeitgeist and the questioning the responsibilities of ‘Big Brand’, Olins is an exceptional guide, fearless in shaming those who fail to live up to his high ideals.
-But beneath the tough call-to-arms for a more compassionate industry lies the enthusiastic idealism of an advertiser in love with the beauty of meaningful design.
-This is essential reading for understanding the deeper undercurrents of branding strategy.
+Industry legend Wally Olins's last book, Brand New: The Shape of Brands to Come, is a fascinating analysis of how branding and globalisation have shaped each other, and how the rapid evolution of technology (and consumers) has made selling and branding increasingly complex.
+Olins draws on the wisdom he accumulated dealing with some of the world's biggest companies and brands to champion high moral standards and ethical solutions.
+The opening chapter is an unflinching critique of the ‘new authenticity’ that has dominated marketing for the last decade.
+From there, Olins moves on look at understanding the zeitgeist and questioning ‘Big Brand’ responsibilities.
+He's an exceptional, unwavering guide, who doesn't hold back from shaming those who fail to live up to his high ideals.
+Beneath the tough call-to-arms for a more compassionate industry, there lies the enthusiastic idealism of an advertiser who's in love with the beauty of meaningful design.
+This is essential reading for those looking to understand the deeper undercurrents of branding strategy.

-This book's author Daniel Miller has plenty background in the subject of brand success through narrative, or story.
-As CEO of StoryBrand, as well as the same named podcast and online conferences, Miller believes his approach to understanding brands through the prism of story is key.
-And this best-selling book certainly supports his approach to focussing on the importance talking clearly and effectively about your brand.
+Author Daniel Miller has a strong background in the topic of brand success through narrative, or story-telling.
+As CEO of StoryBrand and the man behind the podcast and online conferences with the same name, Miller believes brands must be understood through the prism of story.
+This best-selling book certainly supports his approach, focusing on the importance of talking clearly and effectively about a brand.

-The book's aim is to aide you to change the way you talk about yourself as a brand, what it is you exactly do and why, and importantly honing in on what makes you unique.
-Miller brings in a seven point approach, which covers the main 'story points' that people respond to the most, as well as going into the psychology of why people buy things, and how to effectively convey band message.
-There's loads of interesting stuff here, and though Miller does see it as a stepping stone to his online courses, there's plenty here to soak up even if you chose not to go that route.
+The book's aim is to help you change the way you talk about your brand, and to think more precisely about what your brand does and why, honing in on what makes it unique.
+Miller offers a seven-point approach, which covers the main 'story points' that people most respond to and delves into the psychology of why people buy things.
+There are loads of interesting ideas, and though Miller treats the book as a stepping stone to his online courses, there's plenty to learn here about how to effectively convey band messages even if you don't follow that route.